-The reporting period for this document is from January 1, 2013 to December 31, 2013.
+The reporting period for this document is from January 1, 2014 to December 31, 2014.

-There were no significant changes in our company's organizational size, structure, ownership, or supply chain during the 2013 reporting period.
+There were no significant changes in our company's organizational size, structure, ownership, or supply chain during the 2014 reporting period.

-Compared with the 2012 report, the present document considers more aspects and has been prepared in accordance with the GRI 4.0 guidelines on materiality assessment.
+The present document considers the same aspects as the 2013 report, and the aspects have been prepared in accordance with the GRI 4.0 guidelines on materiality assessment.